steven-deboer/pcc-demo/README.md

 3. Next, manually relearn the container runtime model in Prisma Cloud Compute.
 This step is necessary to create a baseline for normal behavior within the container.
 In a production environment, this step is fully automated.

+**Warning**
+Do not forget the steps below, this is important for preparation of the demo.

 Go to Monitor - Runtime - Container models and find the container image.
 Start the manual learning.

 ![image](https://github.com/steven-deboer/pcc-demo/assets/96180461/80760ce7-6674-4f1c-ae58-631786e414d7)